 Rejuvenating the 30-year-old wooden fort-like structure along Siskiyou Boulevard with a similar style using modern materials was identified by the Department and the Medford Parks and Recreation Commission as a high-priority capital improvement project for the 2017-19 funding cycle.

-The playground was installed in 1987 following an extensive fundraising campaign and an all-volunteer construction effort consisting of hundreds of donors and volunteers spearheaded by the Kiwanis Club of Medford, the Family Connection, Inc., and the City.
+The original playground was installed in 1988 following an extensive fundraising campaign and an all-volunteer construction effort consisting of hundreds of donors and volunteers spearheaded by the Kiwanis Club of Medford, the Family Connection, Inc., and the City.

 The designers heard and saw consistent themes from the children.
 Kids like the existing playground maze-like castle design, and they want adventurous amenities like zip lines, climbing elements and trampolines.
 Meanwhile, parents want to retain the unique charm of the existing playground but with attention to clear sight lines and with better accessibility.